 The first stage of the recruitment process is the online application form.
 The form is important to BLP as it is the first opportunity they have for identifying the people they potentially want to work with them.
 For you, it is a chance to sell yourself, and to tell the firm why you stand out.
 As well as the normal sections asking about your education and work experience, there are some open ended questions asking for more information about you and your motivations.

 Application form questions include:

 You have a limited number of words to answer each question.
-This limit may not feel sufficient for the information you want to put down, so make sure that you plan your answer in advance, and pick your words carefully.
+This limit may not feel sufficient for the information you want to put down, so make sure that you plan your answers in advance, and pick your words carefully.

 Some tips for the application form:

-BLP are clear about the qualities they are looking for in a trainee.
+BLP is clear about the qualities they are looking for in a trainee.
 They have even given what they are looking for a name - Berwin Leighton Paisnericity!
 These qualities need to be included through the application process at every stage.
 They are:

 After submitting your online application, candidates for both the vacation scheme and training contracts are sent a link to an online verbal analysis test.
 This test is provided by Saville Consulting.
 Verbal analysis tests, or verbal reasoning tests, assess how well you extract information from a written text.
 The test has 2-4 sections, with 4 questions per section.
 You have 3 minutes to complete the section, giving you a very short time for each question.
 As this test determines if you make it to the next stage, your success is crucial.

 Familiarise yourself with the test using out Saville-style verbal analysis test and get the practice you need.